RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ## System-Specific Guidelines

 - Game Boy screenshots should be in black-and-white.
 Do not use SGB borders.
+There can be occasional exceptions in color like Pokémon Yellow and certain homebrew games and hacks that are technically Game Boy Color games, but classified as Game Boy on the site.
 - Emulator filters and shaders should be disabled for screenshots.
 For example, Game Boy Color and Game Boy Advance should not use color correction, and Apple II should not use a scanline filter.
 - NES color palette can be whatever the default is in your emulator.
 - DS screenshots should include both screens in vertical orientation, without a gap in-between, and with both screens being the same size.
 - As mentioned above, Amstrad CPC games may produce screenshots that look too wide using the Caprice32 core in RALibretro.
 It's recommended that you only deal with this system if you understand how the games should be displayed.
 Be sure to use Nearest Neighbor scaling if you have to resize the screenshots in an image editor.
+- Uzebox games may also produce produce screenshots in improper resolutions using the Uzem core in RALibretro.
+Be sure you know the proper resolution for the game (it can be different for each game) and use Nearest Neighbour scaling to resize the screenshots after taking them.
-- PS1 and Saturn games (and possibly other systems like Dreamcast and Arcade) may also produce screenshots that look too wide in their raw internal resolution.
+- PS1, Saturn, Dreamcast, Arcade, and possibly other systems may also produce screenshots that look too wide in their raw internal resolution.
 Again, it's recommended that you only submit screenshots for these systems if you understand the game well and what the best resolution may be.
 Be sure to use Nearest Neighbor scaling if you have to resize the screenshots in an image editor.
 - For PS1, DuckStation can use its aspect corrected Internal Resolution screenshot option to deal with games that come out too wide - but this may not be desirable to leave enabled for every game, such as 2D pixel games in 256x224 that would be stretched out to 4:3.
+- PS1 in particular can produce different resolutions for the title screen and in-game, sometimes in the same aspect ratio (e.g. 640x480 and 512x384).
+It may be necessary to resize one to match the other (using Nearest Neighbour scaling) to ensure they match on the page.
+- Genesis, Sega CD, Amstrad CPC, and possibly other older systems may have occasional exceptions where the resolution doesn't match between title screen and in-game, but you may not want to resize them and distort the pixels.
 - For PS2, GameCube, and Wii, you may want to use the aspect corrected screenshot option rather than aspect uncorrected if it looks better for the game.
+This can especially be the case for widescreen Wii games.
 - PS2 games should never have widescreen enabled.
 - Wii games should always have widescreen enabled (this should already be the default in Dolphin).
 - For PC-88, avoid using Skip Line or Interlace modes (this should already be the default in RAQUASI88).